-I organized my first cultural tourism trip to Cuba in December of 2009.
-Today, 10 years later, I combine all the different skills I’ve acquired from international traveling, event organizing, teaching, cultural studies and my continued connection with Cuba to deliver 7 Days in Cuba, a boutique cultural tourism experience based on what I’ve found to make Cuba special and different from the 40 countries I have visited so far.
+I organized my first trips to Cuba with dance students in December of 2009.
+Today, 10 years later, I combine all the different skills I’ve acquired from international traveling, event organizing, teaching, cultural studies and my continued connection with the beautiful Caribbean island to deliver 7 Days in Cuba, a boutique cultural tourism experience based on what I’ve found to make Cuba special and different from the 40 countries I have visited so far.

 Organically grown in Cuba

 I’m a Cuban-born dance instructor and cultural promoter with an in-depth knowledge of Cuban Salsa, which is actually called “Casino” in my native island.

 I was born into a joyful family of people completely obsessed with music and dance.
 I grew up in the historic city of Santiago de Cuba, motherland to the very roots of Cuba’s most distinctive musical exports, and I lived in neighbourhoods renowned for their strong traditions of Conga, Son, and Afro-Haitian rhythms.